Coilovers Vs. Lift Kits

 Most coilovers are designed with performance in mind, which transfers into tight and composed handling which is exactly how to lift kit coilovers will ride.
 Ultimately the ride of the coilovers will depend on how they are constructed internally; For example on dampening adjustable coilovers, the ability to soften up the dampening allows you to soften or stiffen the coilovers for on-road or off-road use.

 Ultimately the cost of coilovers is what deters most consumers away from purchasing them, however, the additional engineering, technology, and components that come along with a coil-over kit are what drives that final price up; Compared to traditional lift kits that often reuse stock parts to simply get the desired lift height at a minimal cost for all parties involved.

-Overall coilovers are performance-oriented which usually translates into more dollars, yet if you’re a serious off-roader who plans on maximizing off-road capability and long-term performance, then coilovers are likely the best fit for your vehicle.
+Overall coilovers are performance-oriented which usually translates into more dollars, so if you’re serious about performance, then coilovers are likely the best fit for your vehicle.
 If you’re interested in more information on coilovers then check out our video review of the Rough Country Vertex Coilover System below.